Download the Latest Statutes which govern the FISM organisation and its member societies.

 ARTICLE 5 Languages

 5.1 French, English, German and Spanish are the official languages of the FISM.
 No other languages shall be added.
-For practical reasons all communications from the Presidium or the FEB to the Member Societies shall be made in English.
+For practical reasons all communications from the Board of Directors or the FEB to the Member Societies shall be made in English.
 Member Societies may communicate in one of the four official languages of the FISM.
-Members of the Presidium and members of the FEB should be able to communicate in English.
+Members of the Board of Directors and members of the FEB should be able to communicate in English.

-In the event of a dispute concerning the interpretation or application of Rules of Conduct of a Continental Division, the relevant Continental President shall have the authority to render a decision, to be endorsed by the Presidium.
+In the event of a dispute concerning the interpretation or application of Rules of Conduct of a Continental Division, the relevant Continental President shall have the authority to render a decision, to be endorsed by the Board of Directors.

 ARTICLE 6 The General Assembly